How exciting would it be to design and construct your dream home? We can help make that dream a reality.

 The most common option for financing a new home is to choose a construction loan.
 This is referred to as a two-time close.
 First, you’ll get a loan for the construction of the home.
 Then, once construction is completed, you’ll close a second loan for the permanent financing of the house.
 You might pick this option if your loan-to-value ratio would be based on the current value of the home versus what it costs to construct.

-With these types of loans, there is a one-time closing cost paid at the start of construction.
+With Construction-to-Perm loans, there is a one-time closing cost paid at the start of construction.
 After this, you pay only interest for the duration of the construction phase.
 Once your home is completed, your construction loan converts into the mortgage you’ve selected.